AyukaAK/Citibike/README.md

 ### Data collection/analysis/visualization:
 1) JSON files for the live availability of Citi bikes in all stations in NYC were saved every 10 min for 24h.
 This is the master file Station_Status_July_5.py. <br>
 2) Saved JSON file providing geo-coordinates of each Citi bike station.
 Using reverse geocoding, the zipcode of each station was added to the master file.
-Refer Citibike_Capacities_Zipcode.py <br>
+This is the file Citibike_Capacities_Zipcode.py <br>
 3) Data analysis with Pandas library using Python.
 Data visualization using Datawrapper. <br>